dparaiso/BeatBox/README.md

-# CMPT 433 Sample Assignment Build Structure for ALSA project
+##  Build Structure for ALSA project

-This is a working project that you can use as the basis for your assignments.

-## Sturcture

 - `hal/`: Contains all low-level hardware abstraction layer (HAL) modules
 - `app/`: Contains all application-specific code.
 Broken into modules and a main file